What is a Black Tea Rinse

 Tea rinses are not meant to be a weekly ritual that you perform for the rest of your life.
 Rather, they’re a remedy that you can hold on to and take out when needed, like when you notice more shedding than usual.

 While it’s an excellent treatment, it’s best to limit the usage to 30 minutes.
-Otherwise, you might get dryness and breakage.
+Otherwise, you might have dryness and breakage.

 It can be confusing whether to do a black tea rinse before or after shampoo.
 It’s best to use the rinse after shampooing and before the deep conditioner.